Why and how to invest in Dim Sum Bonds

 West –> East

-Dim Sum bonds show the demand for alternative currency in finance, and demonstrate the continued rise of the RMB as a global financing instrument, and show yet another sign of the shift of power from east to west.
+Dim Sum bonds show the demand for alternative currency in finance, and demonstrate the continued rise of the RMB as a global financing instrument, and show yet another sign of the shift of power from west to east.
 More importantly, it demonstrates the urgency to diversify your sovereign risk and get your savings internationalized.

 HK Passport Update